Isabel McGinness Obituary - Milton, DE | The News Journal

 Mrs. McGinness was born in Hurlock, MD on June 25, 1920 to the late Harrison H. and Edith (Corkran) Howeth, Sr. She was a school teacher in Milton until she retired in 1985.
 She was a member of the Century Club, Red Hat Society, Garden Club, the Milton Senior Center, and she attended The Episcopal Church of St. John the Baptist.

-In addition to her parents she was preceded in death by her husband, Edward S. McGinness; and her brother, Harrison H. Howeth, Jr.
+In addition to her parents she was preceded in death by her husband, Edward S. McGinness; and her brother, Harrison H. Howeth, Jr; and sister and brother-in-law, Amedee and Winnie Raphel.

-She is survived by her children, Mary Lou (David) Alexandria, Edward (Kathy) McGinness, and William (Debbie) McGinness; 3 grandchildren, Marley McGinness, Robert (Brigette) Wolfgang, and Valerie (Chris) Sockriter; and 5 great-grandchildren.
+She is survived by her children, Mary Lou (David) Alexander, Edward (Kathy) McGinness, and William (Debbie) McGinness; 3 grandchildren, Marley McGinness, Robert (Brigette) Wolfgang, and Valerie (Chris) Sockriter; and 5 great-grandchildren.

 Due to COVID-19 restrictions, the funeral services will be private with interment at Unity Washington Cemetery in Hurlock, MD.